Spring events and things to do

 Enjoy a whole variety of festivals and things to do in Wales during the spring.
 Here are some of the events that take place during the season.

-The Wonderwool Festival is a festival of Welsh wool and natural fibres and takes place in the Royal Welsh Showgrounds in Builth Wells, mid Wales plus the Royal Welsh Spring Festival at the showgrounds, both events are held in May.
-Also taking place in May is Diffusion: Cardiff International Festival of Photography, a biennial month-long festival.
+The Wonderwool Festival is a festival of Welsh wool and natural fibres and takes place in the Royal Welsh Showgrounds in Builth Wells, mid Wales plus the Royal Welsh Spring Festival is also held at the showgrounds, with both events taking place in May.

 During May the Vale of Glamorgan Festival takes place, with a variety concerts.

-The Llandudno Victorian Extravaganza takes place during May, with a variety of entertainment, as well as vintage cars and steam engines.
-The Tredegar House Folk Festival takes place in May, with dances from around the world.
+Events in May include a host of stand up comedy at the Machynlleth Comedy Festival, the Llandudno Victorian Extravaganza with a variety of entertainment, as well as vintage cars and steam engines and the Tredegar House Folk Festival, with dances from around the world.

 Each May the Hay Festival welcomes people from across the world.
 The festival features ten days of fascinating events featuring leading authors, directors, scientists and historians.